-The expanded primaries palette would probably not qualify as a true limited palette, because it has seven or eight colors; however, those colors are few enough to be manageable, and “expanded” enough to allow you to mix nearly any color you want.
+The expanded primaries palette would probably not qualify as a true limited palette, because it has seven or eight colors; however, these colors are few enough to be manageable, and “expanded” enough to allow you to mix nearly any color you want.

 Each of the primary pigments shown below are described as leaning toward the cool side of the spectrum (blues and violets) or the warm side of the spectrum (reds and yellows).
 This helps you see the relative temperature of colors and how they relate on the color wheel.
 (See Mapping pigments to the spectrum, below.)
 A few optional colors are listed after the expanded primaries.

-I recommend titanium white. it is a versatile all-purpose white that is very opaque with the ability to strongly influence mixtures.
+I recommend titanium white. it is a versatile all-purpose white that is opaque with the ability to strongly influence mixtures.
 Tip: oil painters can replace the oil-based white with an alkyd-based white to speed up drying time, especially in plein air painting.
 (See Advatages of the Alkyd Medium.)